-This site is owned and operated by The Carnegie Endowment for International Peace.
-Your privacy on both offline and online is of the utmost importance to us.
+This site is owned and operated by the Carnegie Endowment for International Peace.
+Your privacy both offline and online is of the utmost importance to us.

 Because we gather certain types of information about our users, we feel you should fully understand our policy and the terms and conditions surrounding the capture and use of that information.
 This privacy statement discloses what information we gather and how we use it, all of which comply with common web standards.